wilfred11/dropconnect/README.md

 #### Two samples are different

 In other words the comparison of the two samples seems to indicate the DropConnect linear layer does a better job when recognizing digits of the MNIST dataset.
 When being able to get similar results using other, real samples it would be even more indicative.
-Using a technique like cross validation it would be possible to give a higher weight to these statistical tests.
+Using a technique like k-fold cross validation on the full dataset (containing 70000 items), it would be possible to give a higher weight to the statistical test described here, this by producing more performance rates.

 ### Normal distribution to approximate a binomial distribution